caldenmic/Data-generation-and-Visualization-Numocity-task-/README.md

 # Data-generation-and-Visualization-Numocity-task-
 Generate fake data on the charging summary given in the csv_summary_30.csv file and visualize the results

-This project has two folders one which summarises data following a heirarchial file structure of year->month->day and the other folder which just summarises the files in the root directory.
+This project summarises data following a heirarchial file structure of year->month->day.
 - If data has to be generated run the data_generator.py
 - To summarise the generated data run the csv_summariser.py
 - The test runner and test data is contained in the "test" directory.
 Unit test are contained within the summariser_test.py executing this file will run all the unit tests